← Back to blog

 Expanded progression

 v1 had XP and levels. v2 expands on it.
-The level curve now caps at level 30 around 14,000 XP with five rank tiers from NOVICE through ELITE tied to level thresholds.
+The level curve caps at level 30 around 37,700 XP with ten rank tiers tied to level thresholds: CLICK_HAPPY, PHISH_BAIT, LINK_CHECKER, HEADER_READER, SOC_ANALYST, THREAT_HUNTER, INCIDENT_HANDLER, RED_TEAMER, APT_ANALYST, and ZERO_DAY.
 XP milestone rewards at research answer thresholds give bonus payouts for contributing to the study.
 The leaderboard now separates XP, PvP, and Daily tabs so different playstyles each have a ladder to climb.

 Daily challenges